Calvinverse/calvinverse.docs/src/documentation/getting-started.md

 [ops-tools-build](https://github.com/ops-resource/ops-tools-build) libraries which means that MsBuild should also be installed on the machine.

-Finally because the Calvinverse resources are created via [Chef](https://www.chef.io/) scripts it is required to install [Ruby](https://www.ruby-lang.org/en/) and [some Ruby gems](how-to-build.html) so that the [Chefspec](https://docs.chef.io/chefspec.html) tests can be executed.
+Finally because most of the Calvinverse resources are created via [Chef](https://www.chef.io/) scripts it is required to install [Ruby](https://www.ruby-lang.org/en/) and [some Ruby gems](how-to-build.html) so that the [Chefspec](https://docs.chef.io/chefspec.html) tests can be executed.
 It is not necessary to install Chef itself given that all resources are created by installing Chef on the resource and